trawick/edurepo/README.md

 ### Third-party consumption

-Show reuse of course materials by third-party software via REST API.
+Show examples of possible reuse of course materials by third-party software via REST API.

 1. Create a simple JavaScript library that can be included in a mock course web page that automatically displays a few sample problems or definitions or ... of the type currently being taught in the course.
 (That is a very down to earth way to describe to parents what the class is doing.)
-2. Create a very basic version (rough copy) of an existing web-based quiz generator (printed and/or web-based quizzes) which allows a teacher to reuse educational materials in the repository (e.g., specify a collection of glossary terms) instead of reentering the data.
+2. Create a very basic version (rough hack) of some existing web-based quiz generator (printed and/or web-based quizzes) which allows a teacher to reuse educational materials in the repository (e.g., specify a collection of glossary terms) instead of reentering the data.
+3. If practical, create a simple Android or iOS app which can reuse the materials.

+*Showing disparate means of consumption will be important for allowing a wide audience to see the usefulness of the repository.*

+### Reference code

-3. Provide reference Python code for each model illustrating retrieval and use of an item or collection from the repository.
+Each model should have corresponding *reference* Python code illustrating retrieval and use of an item or collection from the repository.